Press Release: Viessmann and TenneT launch first project for smart use of heat pumps and electricity

 Use of blockchain-based technology

-The provision of system services (balancing power and congestion management) from millions of individual small plants requires a new approach to automated control and integration into the processes of transmission system operators, as well as major efforts on the part of equipment manufacturers.
+The provision of system services (balancing power and redispatch) from millions of individual small plants requires a new approach to automated control and integration into the processes of transmission system operators, as well as major efforts on the part of equipment manufacturers.

 TenneT, together with a number of European transmission system operators, has developed a transnational blockchain-based data platform – the Equigy Crowd Balancing Platform.
 This platform will make it easier for millions of households in Germany and Europe to offer the flexibility of their plants to the system service markets via electricity suppliers and manufacturers.
 This serves to stabilise the electricity grids.
 The Equigy platform enables the automated integration and control of these systems in the processes of the network operators and market participants.